History buff itinerary header

 The birthplace of Huntsville is Big Spring International Park.

-Clearly this needs to be your first stop on your historic adventure weekend.
+Clearly, this needs to be your first stop on your historic adventure weekend.
 John Hunt (who puts the “Hunt” in “Huntsville”) built his cabin here.
 The park also has ties to cotton transportation in the 1800s and now showcases some of the international hodgepodge of Huntsville.
 Plus, it’s so darn pretty.
 Check out the historic markers in Big Spring Park and on the Square.

 • Harrison Brothers Hardware Store

-Part museum, part store, Harrison Brothers Hardware is guaranteed to have a unique souvenirs to remember your Huntsville trip.
+Part museum, part store, Harrison Brothers Hardware is guaranteed to have unique souvenirs to remember your Huntsville trip.
 Doesn’t hurt that it is a totally cool building built in 1898, either.

 SceneThat walking Tours